WillemStewart/WillemStewart/README.md

 ### Hello 👋

-• My name is Willem Stewart and I am a programmer from Texas \n
+• My name is Willem Stewart and I am a programmer from Texas
-• Graduated from Tarrant County College with an IT degree focused on programming \n
+• Graduated from Tarrant County College with an IT degree focused on programming
 • Proficient in C++, Java, and Python
 • PCEP Certified
 • Aspiring software developer